OMNIALowCode/omnia3/docs/pages/omnia3/Introduction/omnia3_platformchangelog.md

 ### Fixed Bugs:
  - White space in the login page background image when using zoom out
  - Use system directory slash to normalize paths on server setup
- - Cached HTML resources version upgrade - Review HTML headers forcing WebApp to reload every time
+ - Cached HTML resources when the platform version is upgraded - Review HTML headers forcing WebApp to reload every time

 ### Implemented enhancements:
  - Redirect homepage when the user changes the role